5 aspects to consider

 You would like to plant a tree on your property, but you don’t know which varieties to choose?
 Here are five aspects to consider to help you make your choice.

 Is there a pool or a vegetable garden nearby?
-If so, choose a tree that will not take too much room, or a large-growing one that you can plant to the north of these installations to avoid blocking valuable sunlight.
+Then choose a low-spread tree or a larger-spread tree that you can plant north of these structures to avoid blocking the precious rays of the sun.

-In the winter, make sure that the snow does not accumulate on one side of the tree due to wind.
-Also make sure that its trunk is protected from the city’s heavy cleaning equipment.
+In winter, make sure that the snow does not accumulate on one side of the tree due to wind.
+Also make sure that its trunk is protected from the heavy city maintenance equipment.

 And of course, if you plan to plant next to your fence, be sure to discuss it with your neighbour.

 2. Estimate the free space around the tree

 Typically, a tree will adapt to the space given to it.
 However, if a large tree variety is planted in a confined area (ie : city sidewalk) with confined vertical space as well, it puts more stress on the tree, making it more vulnerable.

 For smaller spaces, it is possible to choose a tree with a small deployment, such as a Serviceberry or an Amur Maple.
 However, it is also possible to choose a tree with a large deployment, such as a Red Maple, an Oak or a Walnut, whose crown will outgrow the building when fully grown.

 Also, please pay attention to obstacles (balconies, windows, clotheslines and power lines) around the planting site to prevent the tree from affecting your comfort or posing a risk to your safety.